Safety Recall

 Check your VIN at nhtsa.gov/recalls or GM's recall portal.
 Don't assume you're safe because symptoms haven't appeared—the failure can occur without warning.

 Consider an independent inspection.
 Even if the dealer says you're fine, a transmission specialist may catch early signs the dealer's checklist misses.
-We offer free transmission inspections for affected GM vehicles at our Rohnert Park shop.
+We offer transmission inspections for affected GM vehicles at our Rohnert Park shop.

 If you're waiting for parts, drive cautiously.
 Avoid towing, aggressive acceleration, and extended highway runs.
 If symptoms appear while driving, signal, move to the shoulder safely, activate hazards, and call for a tow.
 Do not continue driving.